Haas Automation

 Haas Automation, Inc is an American machine tool builder headquartered in Oxnard, California.
 The company designs and manufactures lower cost machine tools and specialized accessory tooling, mostly computer numerically controlled (CNC) equipment, such as vertical machining centers and horizontal machining centers, lathes/turning centers, and rotary tables and indexers.
 Most of its products are manufactured at the company's main facility in Oxnard.
-The company is also involved in motorsports: it owns the Haas F1 Team and is a co-owner of Stewart-Haas Racing in NASCAR.
+The company is also involved in motorsports: it owns the Haas F1 Team and the Haas Factory Team in NASCAR, and was formerly a co-owner of NASCAR team Stewart-Haas Racing.

 Haas is one of the largest machine tool builders in the world by total unit volume.

 History

-Gene Haas founded Haas Automation in 1983 to manufacture machine tool accessory tooling.
+Gene Haas founded Haas Automation in 1983 in Sun Valley, California, to manufacture machine tool accessory tooling and rotary tables.
 The company entered the machine tool industry with the first fully automatic, programmable collet indexer.
 Over the next four years, the company expanded its product line to include fully programmable rotary tables, rotary indexers, and other machine tool accessories.

 In 1987, Haas Automation began developing its first vertical machining center (VMC), the VF-1, a machine designed to perform operations such as milling, drilling, tapping, and boring.
 The first VF-1 prototypes were completed in 1988, and introduced at the International Manufacturing Technology Show (IMTS '88) in Chicago, Illinois.
+The company moved to larger facilities in Chatsworth, Los Angeles, in 1991, but Haas was dissatisfied with the local government and the building permit process.
+In 1997, Haas moved to a purpose-built facility on 86 acres in Oxnard.